beeeeez/ptclinic/README.md

 ## Project Todos

 - Please make the font on the forms larger than it is now – we are getting old and need larger font… ☹
-- For the Demographic screen, allow 2 addresses.
-One address maybe the one at the site the patient is seen, but from time to time the PT will go to the patient’s home, and in that case an address would be needed.
-- For the Evaluation Form
 - Include a new field to enter “Visit date” at the beginning of the form.
 The PTs say that even though the database has an automatic date, it is important to have a “visit date”, and have the ability to do data entry after the visit took place.
 - The fields listed below will remain the same in the “PT Evaluation” form:
                                                                i.
 Chief complaint